StevenRudenko/Geofence/README.md

 ===================

 Geofence detects if device is inside of geofence area.
 Geofence area is defined as a combination of some geographic point, radius, and Wi-Fi network name.
-Device is considered to be inside of the geofence zone if it’s connected to the specified network or remains geographically in the defined circle or connected to specified hotspot.
+Device is considered to be inside of the geofence zone if it’s connected to the specified network or remains geographically in the defined circle.

 ## Project structure
 * [core](core) is Java library.
 It contains geofence detection module which is self-written solution to meet requirements and have full control on most important part of project (business logic).
 It partially covered by JUnit tests.